On Friday, June 26, agency officials gathered to welcome the newest graduating class of Peace Officers to the Department of Homeless Services (DHS).

 "In your new position at DHS, you will be doing important work," said Commissioner Taylor.
 "Your charge is to maintain a safe environment for everyone in our shelters, including clients, staff, and each other.
 You must remain open-minded and fair in the way that you serve."

-Following congratulatory remarks from Commissioner Taylor and Assistant Commissioner Panazzolo, NYPD Lieutenant Daniel Albano, the guest speaker, addressed the graduates.
+Following congratulatory remarks from Commissioner Taylor and Deputy Commissioner Gagliardi, NYPD Lieutenant Daniel Albano, the guest speaker, addressed the graduates.
 Deputy Chief Hodge swore the officers in and, along with Captain David Eddie, conferred their Peace Officer certificates.
 Following the ceremony, the graduates enjoyed refreshments with their family and friends.

 Founded in 1993, the Peace Officers promote security within DHS facilities.
 Living by the motto "police with compassion," DHS Peace Officers must pledge to maintain the public peace, value human life, respect each individual and render services with courtesy, pride and civility, while displaying the highest standard of integrity.